okyeron/M8Navi_TouchOSC/README.md

 # M8Navi_TouchOSC

-TouchOSC template to control Headless version of the M8 Tracker
+TouchOSC template to control Headless version of the M8 Tracker.

+Requires Mk2 version of [TouchOSC](https://hexler.net/touchosc) - which works on Windows / macOS / Linux / iOS / Android.

 Still a bit of a work in progress